SirJamesIbor/Workplace-Mental-Health-Productivity-Analysis/README.md

 ## Key Findings

-1. *That employee mental health status is strongly linked to workplace productivity*.
-Employees with no reported mental health condition had the highest average productivity score (7.24), while those reporting burnout, depression, and multiple conditions recorded the lowest on productivity (4.96 - 4.98 avg). **This suggests burnout,and multiple health conditions carry a distinct, more severe productivity cost than well-managed health conditions**.
+1. That employee mental health status is strongly linked to workplace productivity.
+Employees with no reported mental health condition had the highest average productivity score (7.24), while those reporting burnout, depression, and multiple conditions recorded the lowest on productivity (4.96 - 4.98 avg). *This suggests burnout,and multiple health conditions carry a distinct, more severe productivity cost than well-managed health conditions*.
-2. Similarly, findings revealed that Burnout (18.16%), Depression (18.05) and Multiple Conditions reported (18.32%) had the highest records of absenteeism days (18) per year on average, compared to 3 days/year for employees with no reported condition - **posing a 6x difference that directly translate to operational cost.**
+2. Similarly, findings revealed that Burnout (18.16%), Depression (18.05) and Multiple Conditions reported (18.32%) had the highest records of absenteeism days (18) per year on average, compared to 3 days/year for employees with no reported condition - *posing a 6x difference that directly translate to operational cost.*
 3. Employer support level showed little or no-effect on productivity, as scores stayed within a narrow 6.42 - 6.46 band regardless of whether employer support was rated Poor, Average, Good, or Excellent.
-This is a counter-intuitive finding worth flagging to stakeholders to suggest current "Support Level" may be helping wellbeing without addressing the specific drivers of burnout and absenteeism.
+This is a counter-intuitive finding worth flagging to stakeholders to suggest *current "Support Level" may be helping wellbeing without addressing the specific drivers of burnout and absenteeism.*
-4. From my analysis, the average productivity scores across the three work modes was the same, indicating that work mode has no significant influence on productivity.
-This suggests that work mode alone may not be a major determinant of productivity.
+4. The average productivity scores across the three work modes (Remote/Hybrid/On-site) was the same (6.4), indicating that work mode has no significant influence on productivity.
+Furthermore, Remote employees recorded the best work-life balance (6.9) and lowest Burnout risk (3.8) compared (6.2) and (4.1) for the other work modes respectively. *This suggest remote flexibility is a low-cost lever for wellbeing with no productivity trade-off.*
-Furthermore, despite the similar productivity levels across the work modes, our analysis shows that the Remote Work mode has a relatively higher work-life balance score and a lower burnout risk score compared to the other work modes.

 ## Dashboard